 The experience gained from properties in Sweden that have introduced individual metering and billing of heating shows that most tenants choose to maintain their temperature at 20 to 21 degrees, some choose a lower temperature and some choose a higher indoor temperature if possible to so, and are prepared to pay for it.
 The greatest reason for residents in Sweden not choosing to reduce the temperature to a greater extent but in many cases actually increasing it instead is that the financial incentives for such residents to reduce the temperature are too small.
-A change of temperature of two degrees in a normal apartment of 70 m2 corresponds to an estimated amount of SEK 70 (EUR 7.4) per month.
-Usually 30-50 % are fixed costs.
-Hence, the saving is probably lower.
-Heating season is 5-7 months in Sweden.
+An increase of two degrees in a normal apartment of 70 m2 costs an estimated SEK 24 to 48 (EUR 2.6 to 5.1) per month.
 A study3 of 3,675 apartments from the housing company in Helsingborg actually indicates an increase in average temperature to 21.72 °C after introduction of individual metering and billing of heating.